 Individual elements within the raw coverage data correspond to specific coverage points within the model.
 The order of these points is based on the location of blocks within the Simulink® and Stateflow® hierarchy.
 Several access commands allow data to be extracted for a specific block or subsystem.

-Use the decisioninfo command to extract decision coverage information for individual Simulink blocks or Stateflow objects.
+decisioninfo command to extract decision coverage information for individual Simulink blocks or Stateflow objects.

 The following command extracts a coverage array for the entire model.
 The first element is the number of coverage points satisfied for the model; the second element is the total number of coverage points for the model.

 Retrieve coverage information for the 'Saturation' block using the full path to that block.
 Provide a second return argument for textual descriptions of the coverage points within that block.

 [blkCov, description] = decisioninfo(data,'slvnvdemo_cv_small_controller/Saturation') decision1 = description.decision(1).text out_1a = description.decision(1).outcome(1).text count_1a = description.decision(1).outcome(1).executionCount out_1b = description.decision(1).outcome(2).text count_1b = description.decision(1).outcome(2).executionCount